BernieO/calcardbackup/README.md

 1. `./calcardbackup /var/www/nextcloud -s -na -i -x`
 Ignore, that certificate is not trustful (`-s`), do not backup addressbooks (`-na`), include shared items (`-i`), use credentials given in ./users.txt (default) and store backed up files uncompressed (`-x`) in folder named `calcardbackup-YYYY-MM-DD` (default) under ./backups/ (default).

-2. `./calcardbackup /var/www/nextcloud --self-signed --no-addressbooks --include-shares --uncompressed`
+2. `./calcardbackup /var/www/nextcloud --selfsigned --no-addressbooks --include-shares --uncompressed`
 This is exactly the same command like in the first example but with using long options instead of short options.

 3. `./calcardbackup -c /etc/calcardbackup.conf`